 - research skills

 In order to secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
 Organise an appointment to show your (targeted) portfolio or picture library to clients who are likely to use your work, and leave a business card or send samples of your work in advance.

 Identify potential clients using resources such as the:

-- The Directory of UK and Irish Book Publishers
+- The Publishing Directory - listings of UK publishing commissioners (AOI)

 - Writers' and Artists' Yearbook

 Many illustrators use agents to secure commissions.
-They will look at your portfolio, advise clients and try to secure work for you, although this will be at a cost (up to 40% of your fee).
+They will look at your portfolio, advise clients and try to secure work for you, although this will be at a cost - a percentage of your fee.

 Lists of agents are available from the AOI.

 Investigate and take advantage of business start-up schemes to set up a studio and establish sound working practices.
 Join the AOI or a local group.
 Ensure you have sound business and management skills by researching or taking short courses, many of which are free.